deloachtech/zepher-symfony/README.md

 This Symfony bundle implements many of the procedures defined in the docs.
 See the `config/packages/zepher.yaml` for settings that are specific to this installation.

-The only logic you'll have to implement is when a new account is created.
-You have two options, Dispatch the `DeLoachTech\ZepherBundle\Event\AccountCreatedEvent`, _or_ Create the new access record using the `DeLoachTech\ZepherBundle\AccessService`.

 The online documentation can be used for most everything else.

 The `DeLoachTech\ZepherBundle\Security\AccessControl` class extends Zepher and uses `DeLoachTech\ZepherBundle\Security\AccessControlVoter` for enforcement via the Symfony is_granted() method.
 You won't have to do anything to use the access control features.
 When you need it, simply inject the AccessControl class into your controller or service.